 Like cars under the Lemon Law, a lemon will either be repurchased by the manufacturer or replaced.
 Unlike car lemons, however, the manufacturer decides which action to take.
 In addition, the manufacturer is responsible for all attorney fees, costs, and expenses.
 Consumers pay nothing.

 Do If You Think You Have a Lemon

 First, watch your mileage.
 It is vital when evaluating a claim.
 Manufacture warranties for motorcycles may be long on the time the bike is covered and short – noticeably short – on miles driven.

 Then call the Gayle Law Group PC for a free consultation.

 And document everything.
 Every issue, every repair attempt, every day the bike was in the shop.
 Get and keep every work order, invoice, and receipt.
 Write down the name and title of everyone you’ve written or talked to – at the dealership, in the service bay, at the manufacturer’s headquarters.

 Do that while the attorneys at the Gayle Law Group PC advise you on every step, walk you through the complexities of motorcycle lemon law and deal with the manufacturer.

-If you think you have a lemon, or your motorcycle is headed that way, call the Gayle Law Group, PC for a Free Consultation.
-We are experienced California Lemon Law attorneys who will help you get the compensation you deserve.
+If you think you have a lemon, or your vehicle is headed that way, call the Gayle Law Group, PC for a Free Consultation.
+We are experienced California Lemon Law attorneys who will help you get any compensation you may deserve.
 You will be treated with respect and your case will be taken seriously, no matter what the issue.